Civil & Commercial Mediation

 Mediation can help parties preserve value, manage risk and reach commercial outcomes not available through the courts.

-Construction & Building Disputes
+Construction and Building disputes

 Construction disputes often involve multiple parties, technical issues and escalating costs.
 Mediation provides a focused and efficient way to resolve disputes without project disruption.